 Command Description objects in a metadata repository.
-The REDCLI command 'object generate-routine' works in conjunction with the Generate load scripts and update routine for objects setting in the Load Application > Metadata Options window of the RED Setup Administrator.
-Refer to the section Application Load Process of the RED Install Guide for details.
-The default template for the table objects must be set in the target connection, before generating update routines via REDCLI.
-Refer to Connection Properties and Connection Routine Templates for details.
-Notes: Template-based update routine code generation for table objects: Existing RED table objects uses the Template associated with the object, e.g. the current procedure or script that was used to generate the update routine.
-Refer to Rebuilding Update Procedures > Generating an Update Procedure via a Template for details.
-New RED table objects use the default update routine Template, set in the target connection.
-Refer to Connection Routine Templates for details. odbc List and validate ODBC DSNs in the system. options List, find, import and export Tools Options. parameter Manage all aspects of parameters. powershell Install WhereScape specific PowerShell modules. procedure Import, export and list all procedures. repository Create, upgrade and validate a metadata repository. scheduler Manage all aspects of scheduler configurations. script Import, export and list all scripts. target Manage all aspects of targets. template Import, export and list all templates.
+The REDCLI command 'object generate-rouse in conjunction with the Generate load scrip update routine for objects setting in the L Application > Metadata Options window of Setup Administrator.
+Refer to the section Application Load Proceing Red Install Guide for details.
+The default template for the table objects must the target connection, before generating up routines via REDCLI.
+Refer to Connection Feand Connection Routine Templates for details objects: Notes: Template-based update routine code generatible objects: Existing RED table objects uses the associated with the object, e.g. the approcedure or script that was used to the update routine.
+Refer to Rebuild Update Procedures > Generating Procedure via a Template for details.
+New RED table objects use the defails objects use the defails objects use the defails. odbc routine Template, set in the target connection.
+Refer to Connection Routine Templates for details.
+List and validate ODBC DSNs in the system. options List, find, import and export Tools Options. parameter Manage all aspects of parameters. powershell Install WhereScape specific PowerShell modules. procedure Import, export and list all procedures. repository Create, upgrade and validate a metadata repository. scheduler Manage all aspects of scheduler configurations. script Import, export and list all scripts. target Manage all aspects of targets. template Import, export and list all templates. ui-config Import, export, list-all, show, and delete UI Configurations